Manhattan Project: Cost

 The project expenditure through 1 October 1945 was $1.845 billion, equivalent to less than nine days of wartime spending, and was $2.191 billion when the AEC assumed control on 1 January 1947.
-The total allocation was $2.4 billion.
-84% of the costs through the end of 1945 were spent on the plants at Oak Ridge and Hanford, producing the enriched uranium and plutonium needed to fuel the bombs.
+The total allocation was $2.4 billion; 84% of the costs through the end of 1945 were spent on the plants at Oak Ridge and Hanford.
 At both sites, the majority of the costs were for construction (74% at Oak Ridge, 87% at Hanford), with the rest being for operations.

 Manhattan Project monthly expenditures from January 1943 through the end of December 1946.
 In its peak month, August 1944, US$111.4 million was spent on the project.

-Initial funding for the project was through the general budget of the Office of Scientific Research and Development.
-As plans were made to turn the work over to the Army Corps of Engineers, Bush wrote to Roosevelt in late 1942 that "it would be ruinous to the essential secrecy to have to defend before an appropriations committee any request for funds for this project."
+Initial funding for the project was through the general budget of the OSRD.
+As plans were made to turn the work over to the Corps of Engineers, Bush wrote to Roosevelt in late 1942 that "it would be ruinous to the essential secrecy to have to defend before an appropriations committee any request for funds for this project."
 Instead, initial funding was done through discretionary funds to which Roosevelt had access.

-As it grew in size and cost, Congress was deliberately kept ignorant of the project, because of concerns that Congressmen were prone to leaking information, and because it was feared that the project would appear to be a boondoggle.
-Appropriations requests were quietly slipped into other bills, but the project's mounting costs and large facilities (which appeared to many to produce nothing) attracted scrutiny from several Congressional auditors.
+Congress was kept ignorant of the project because of concerns that Congressmen were prone to leaking information, and because it was feared that it would appear to be a boondoggle.
+Appropriations were quietly slipped into other bills, but the project's mounting costs and large facilities (which appeared to many to produce nothing) attracted scrutiny.
 The Truman Committee that investigated wartime waste and fraud attempted to audit the project several times, but each time their inquiries were rejected.